gyurebalint/learning_resources/README.md

 __Load Balancing:__ The process of distributing incoming traffic across multiple servers to ensure that no single server is overloaded.
 Load balancing can be done using various algorithms such as round-robin, least connections, and IP hash.

-__Caching:__ Storing frequently accessed data in a cache to reduce the number of requests made to a server.
-Caching can be done at various levels such as browser cache, CDN cache, and server cache.

 __CDNs:__ Content Delivery Networks are networks of servers that are distributed geographically to deliver content to users with high availability and performance.